 After graduating, I worked for the University as a graduate associate for the computer games courses.
 This gave me the opportunity to pass on what I knew to the students.
-A few months into my working for Solent, a job became available with Unity support engineer.
-I do a multitude of different things depending on what happens that day.
-Recently I have:
+A few months into my working for Solent, a job became available with Unity Technologies.

-Technologies.
 I contacted the recruiter and asked how I could apply.
 Instead of a formal application, he looked at my LinkedIn profile, my CV and my portfolio, which are all online, and decided that I was perfect for the role.
 I then had multiple Skype interviews, a programming test and a two-hour interview in the office.
 A week later I was told I had the job.